MarkFern/VBA-Docs/Language/Concepts/Getting-Started/vartype-constants.md

 <sup>* Default.</sup><BR>
 <sup>&#8224; **Variant** special value.</sup><BR>
 <sup>&Dagger; The glossary definition of [ActiveX object](../../Glossary/vbe-glossary.md#activex-object) in the VBA documentation on 7th April 2019 (current date), indicates that ActiveX objects are Automation objects.
-However, various developers instead use ActiveX as a synonym for the COM technology, meaning that those developers also class non-Automation VT_UI2 objects as being a certain type of ActiveX object.</sup>
+However, various developers instead use ActiveX as a synonym for the COM technology, meaning that those developers also class non-Automation COM objects as being a certain type of ActiveX object.</sup>

 ## See also